ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 > Warning: The spec of these features is still evolving, so expect more changes on how the incremental payloads are being delivered.

+## NameString

+In this release we removed the `NameString`, which was used for type or field names, among other use-cases.
+You can now safely replace it with a simple `string`. `string` was already implicitly converted to a `NameString`, so in most places you shouldn't encounter issues regarding this.

+## IResolverContext / IMiddlewareContext

+Previously you could access properties like `Document` and `RootType` directly on the `IResolverContext` or the `IMiddlewareContext`.
+In this release we have moved these properties and they can now be accessed through the `Operation` property on the contexts.
+We have also removed the deprecated properties `Field` and `FieldSelection`.

+`context.Document` --> `context.Operation.Document`
+`context.RootType` --> `context.Operation.RootType`
+`context.Field` --> `context.Selection.Field`
+`context.FieldSelection` --> `context.Selection.SyntaxNode`

 # Deprecations

 Things that will continue to function this release, but we encourage you to move away from.